paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 limits and thus minimize harm spamming malicious nodes can have.

-Before we dive into how rate limiting solves all spam issues elegantly, let's further discuss that honest behaviour further:
+Before we dive into how rate limiting solves all spam issues elegantly, let's discuss that honest behaviour further:

 What about session changes?
 Here we might have to inform a new validator set of lots of already existing disputes at once.